a-machine/bookbase/README.md

 ### Issues out of scope - but to be included in next work package

-Note: CSS issues, but important for template: Document metadata, parts of document semantic structure tags for LOD (sections, abstract, etc); Content LOD structuring using DCMI?
+Not CSS issues, but important for templates: Document metadata, parts of document semantic structure tags for LOD (sections, abstract, etc.); Content LOD structuring using DCMI?
 (Authors, funding, RoR, etc).

 ## Compatibilty